GeorgeQuantAnalyst/markets-big-picture/README.md

 An economic calendar is used by investors to monitor market-moving events, such as economic indicators and monetary policy decisions.
 Market-moving events, which are typically announced or released in a report, have a high probability of impacting the financial markets.
 An economic calendar is usually displayed as a chart showing the days, weeks and months of a particular year.
 Each day lists several market-moving events in chronological order, giving investors time to research and anticipate the specific release of interest to them.

-Most imprtant events are FOMC meeting, US Federal Funds Rate, CPI, UNRATE, GDP and PMI.
+Most important events are FOMC meeting, US Federal Funds Rate, CPI, UNRATE, GDP and PMI.

 * [Macro-economic calendar for this month - ForexFactory](https://www.forexfactory.com/calendar?month=this)
 * [Macro-economic calendar for next month - ForexFactory](https://www.forexfactory.com/calendar?month=next)